ggandor/leap.nvim/README.md

 ### The ideal

-Premise: jumping from point A to B on the screen should not be some [exciting puzzle](https://www.vimgolf.com/), for which you should train yourself; it should be a non-issue.
+Premise: [Vim golf](https://www.vimgolf.com/) is incredibly fun, but efficient movement between point A and B on the screen, in particular, should rather be a non-issue.
 An ideal keyboard-driven interface would impose almost no more cognitive burden than using a mouse, without the constant context-switching required by the latter.

 That is, **you do not want to think about**